magarenzo/METAR-Bot/README.md

 # metar-bot

-Download and parse XML data from METAR, write to a CSV file or standard output
+Download and parse XML data from METAR

 ---

-Both <i>bot.py</i> and <i>script.py</i> download METAR data for an airport in XML format and parses it to extract specific data.
+Both <i>bot.py</i> and <i>script.py</i> download METAR data for an airport in XML format and parses to extract specific data.

 <i>bot.py</i> parses the data to extract observation time and temperature in Celsius.
 After using simple regular expressions to rid of some unwanted pieces of information, the readings are added to a CSV file.